Fluent Bit: Official Manual

 Request to exclude logs

-There are certain situations where the user would like to request that the log processor simply skip the logs from the Pod in question:
+The following example defines a request that the log processor skip the logs from the pod in question:

 apiVersion: v1